-(xiii) Biological assets
+(xiii) Fair value of biological assets

-The fair value of biological assets are computed based on the estimated quantity of fresh fruits bunches (FFBs) forecasted and the observable current market price of FFBs at each point of fair value.
+The fair value of biological assets are computed based on the estimated quantity of forecasted fresh fruits bunches (FFB), coconut and pineapples and the observable current market price of each of the produce at each point of fair value.

-3. REVENUE
+3. Revenue